system-er/Godot3DInterpreter/README.md

 or you type:
 FORWARD 30
-and enter with Return, you see a 3D-line of MeshInstance3D.
+and enter with Return, you see the turtle moves and draws a line - a 3D-line of MeshInstance3D.
 Then enter
 LEFT 90
 and again FORWARD 30 and you see the next line.
 If you enter for example:
 REPEAT 4 [ FORWARD 30 LEFT 90 ]